 Uniting New Music Communities in Oregon

 A two-city collaboration between 27 performers and 15 composers to create new connections between contemporary music communities in Oregon.Created By: Eugene Contemporary Chamber Ensemble

 Jay DerderianPortland, OR

-Jay’s music has been performed across the United States and has received commissions from some of the leading new music performers and ensembles at work today including The Mana Quartet, The Third Angle Ensemble, fEARnoMUSIC, Portland Piano International, the Eugene Contemporary Chamber Ensemble (ECCE), Mezzo-Soprano Megan Ihnen, violinist Stella Peach, the RE:Percussion Duo, and he’s had his music performed by violist Andrew Stiefel, pianist Hayk Arsenyan, Cascadia Composers, and the FPC Chamber Choir among others.
-Jay has also had his music featured on the Vox Novus Composer’s Voice Series, the Portland International Piano Festival, March Music Moderne, and College Music Society concerts.
+Derderian’s compositions have been performed across the United States and he’s received commissions and performances from some of the leading new music performers and ensembles including The Mana Quartet, the Seen/Heard Trio, fEARnoMUSIC, Third Angle Ensemble, The Portland Cello Project, Portland Piano International, the Eugene Contemporary Chamber Ensemble, and the RE:Percussion Duo.
+Jay has also had his music performed by pianist Kathy Supove, violist Andrew Stiefel, pianist Hayk Arsenyan, violinist Stella Peach, Cascadia Composers, the FPC Chamber Choir, and has had his featured at the North American Saxophone Alliance, Nief-Norf, the Vox Novus Composer’s Voice Series, the Portland International Piano Festival, and March Music Moderne.

 FANTASY IN METAL

 Premiered by Seattle’s RE:Percussion Duo on August 16th, 2014.

 Commissioned by and performed by the Third Angle Ensemble as part of their annual New Ideas in Music composition competition.